davidryan59/Peo/README.md

 # Prime Exponent Object
 ### (PEO, `Peo` class)

-A **Prime Exponent Object** (Peo) is a JavaScript object which stores small or large rational numbers as an object of the form {2:1000, 3:-567, 65536:-1} = 2^1000 * 3^-567 * 65537^-1, i.e. as an object with keys equal to primes, and values equal to the exponent of that prime.
+A **Prime Exponent Object** (Peo) is a JavaScript object which stores small or large rational numbers as an object of the form `{2:1000, 3:-567, 65536:-1} = 2^1000 * 3^-567 * 65537^-1`, i.e. as an object with keys equal to primes, and values equal to the exponent of that prime.

 The class contains:
 - A central data store of these primes and exponents
 - Some cached data, e.g. numeric, textual or fractional representation (the latter using Fraction class from `fraction.js`)
-- An API with many functions to manipulate the Peo.
+- An API with many functions to manipulate the Peo and return the result as a new Peo.

 Note that the Peo is designed to be immutable, i.e. all the API functions return a new Peo when any modification has taken place.

 ## Install
 `npm install peo`

 ## Usage
 ``` js